 Mini SUV — also known as a subcompact SUV or subcompact crossover, is the smallest size of sport utility vehicles.

 Compact SUV — also called a crossover SUV, is yet another type that classifies as one of the smallest SUVs.
 Compact SUVs are usually built with less cargo, small engines, and small passenger space that allow the vehicle to offer better fuel economy.

-Mid-size SUV — as the name itself suggests, is a medium-size SUV that is bigger than a compact sized SUV and smaller than a full-size SUV.
+Mid-size SUV — as the name itself suggests, is a medium-sized SUV that is bigger than a compact-sized SUV and smaller than a full-size SUV.
 Outside of North America, this type is considered similar to full-size and mid-size SUV.

 Full-size SUV — unlike Compact SUVs, the Full-size SUV has a greater cargo and bigger passenger space.
 Besides offering a bigger space for its passengers, the Full-size SUV is considered safer than its smaller counterparts.

 Extended-length SUV — also called a long-wheelbase SUV, is similar to full-size SUVs, but it has even larger cargo (130 in) and passenger space that can fit up to 8 or even 9 people.
 General Motors and Ford are among the automakers that are still actively building these types of SUVs in the United States.

 - Size and weight of your SUV

 - Car delivery time and supply and demand

 The size and weight of your SUV